qiskit-community/qiskit-machine-learning/SECURITY.md

 investigate and, if confirmed, address it.
 We are committed to working with you to coordinate a public disclosure timeline that allows us to release a fix and inform our users.

+### Untrusted models
+Be careful when running untrusted models.
+Models are programs running them is equivalent to exposing your system to potentially untrusted code[^data-poisoning-sources].

 You can find more details on the security vulnerability feature in the GitHub documentation here: